March 31, 2018 at 12:33 pm #304818

 You might be able to improve minor orange peel by compounding the surface.
 But more than likely a good wet sanding is going to be necessary.

-- This reply was modified 2 weeks ago by pmossberg.
+- This reply was modified 2 years, 10 months ago by Paul Mossberg.

 2005 Intermeccanica Roadster